NotNathan24/Discord-Music-Bot/README.md

 # FFMPEG is not installed on the machine running the bot

-The `?play` command requires FFMPEG to be installed on the machine that is running the bot.
+The `?play song` command requires FFMPEG to be installed on the machine that is running the bot.
 You can download it on the official [FFMPEG website](https://www.ffmpeg.org/).